LaunchCodeEducation/helloworld/_sources/02_Data/practice.rst

     #.

         **Area of a Triangle**
         Create a program that calculates the area of a triangle and prints the result.
-Note: the area of a triangle = 1/2 * base * height
+Note: the area of a triangle = 1/2 * base * height.

         .. activecode:: ex_2_5